exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 3. Almost always winnowed down to a much smaller number between -3 and +3.
 4. And finally, used as another way track injuries, separately from HP, like drains.

 Nothing that seems like it HAS to be defined by an array of six items, rated from 3 to 18 with some random throws of the dice.
-So here's what I've started using, almost entirely based on the Scarlet Heroes' idea of 'traits', with a lot of other indie rpgs weighing in.
-It's written with the assumption that you're familiar with the core Scarlet Heroes rules.
+So here's what I've started using, almost entirely based on the idea, from [Scarlet Heroes](http://www.drivethrurpg.com/product/127180/Scarlet-Heroes) and Godbound, of 'traits' (with a lot of other indie rpgs I've read weighing in).
+It's written with the assumption that you're familiar with the Scarlet Heroes rules and probably won't make much sense unless you've read Scarlet Heroes (which you should, it's fantastic).

 I should be upfront; this is primarily intended for solo play, which doesn't have the same balance requirements group play does.
 And I'm sure I don't need to say it, but like pretty much any other system it only works if you approach it in the context of defining a character, not in 'winning' a game.
 The rules assume you're playing for your own enjoyment and to see what happens, and are geared towards facilitating that.